Important Updates to Cybersecurity Software

 Note: See "Loading Staged Objects on the IBM i" (below) for instructions on how to load the staged objects on your selected IBM i system.

-Note: If the Product Load Progress panel ends with an overall Failed message, the product upload could not complete properly.
+Note: If the Product Load Progress screen ends with an overall Failed message, the product upload could not complete properly.
 To find the reason the upload failed, click View Logs and review your logs.
 You can also use Download at the top of the logs to save the information for future review.

 If this is the only installation or update of Exit Point Manager that you're doing, click Finish.